mgrand/smileyVars/README.md

     }
 ```

-There is a difference between using `SmileyVarsPreparedStatement` and
+There is a difference between using `SmileyVarsPreparedStatement` and using
-using stand-alone SmileyVars that you should be aware of.
-When you are
+stand-alone SmileyVars you should be aware of.
+When you use stand-alone
-using stand-alone SmileyVars, you use Java values as values for
+SmileyVars, you use Java values as values for SmileyVars.
+You can specify
-SmileyVars.
-You can specify formatters to specify how the values should
+formatters to specify how the values should be formatted as SQL.

-be formatted as SQL.
+When you use `SmileyVarsPreparedStatement`, you use `set` methods to specify

-When you use `SmileyVarsPreparedStatement`, you use `set` methods to
+values of SmileyVars using SQL value types.
+The SQL type of the provided values
-specify values of SmileyVars using SQL value types.
-Formatters in the
+is determined by the rules that apply to substitution value in a
-template are ignored.
+`PreparedStatement` object.
+Formatters in the template are ignored.

 ### MapSetter
 `MapSetter` is a class that you can use to set the values of a